adelphi-ed-tech/au-courses/courses/visual-media.md

 * visuality of power, coloniality, and empire
 * markets, attention, and visual media
 * mediation

+Specifically, this paper should draw from at least four different essays from the _The visual culture reader_ as well as _Media literacy in the K-12 classroom_.

+Suitable media:

+* illustrated text books
+* illustrated children's literature
+* "multimedia" textbooks (such as iBooks)
+* youth magazines
+* video games (educational or otherwise)
+* children's/youth television or films (e.g. PBS, Nickelodian)
+* educational "apps" or websites
+* educational video or documentaries
+* SMARTBoard lessons

 This assignment must be between 4,000 and 5,000 words, and be written following the style and citation format of the APA.